takumib/cpsc210-labs/labs/lab6_2/lab6.md

 /** Returns a new list with fields initialized to null. */ list* list_create();

-/** Adds a new node containing 'item' onto the end of list 'l'. */ void list_addFirst(list* l, void* item);
+/** Adds a new node containing 'item' onto the beginning of list 'l'. */ void list_addFirst(list* l, void* item);

 /** resets list to head */